bradleybluebean/goodmoney-zuul-jobs/roles/git-crypt-unlock/README.rst

    The secret key that will be used to unlock the repo.
 Must be a base64 encoded ascii string.

-.. zuul:rolevar:: git_crypt_key_name
-   :default: ""

-   A string representing the name of the git-crypt key with which to unlock the repo.
-If left blank, the default git-crypt key is used.

 .. zuul:rolevar:: git_crypt_repo
    :default: {{ zuul.project.src_dir }}